 I would not make this my main jacket for commuting in the rain – but I would be very happy to find it in my pannier in a sudden downpour!
 Note that this jacket is hand-washable only – a major drawback compared to Gore-Tex jackets.

-This jacket makes it onto the list of best waterproof cycling jackets due to its extraordinary visibility and bargain price point (usually around $100, currently on sale at $45 at this link.)
+This jacket makes it onto the list of best waterproof cycling jackets due to its extraordinary visibility and bargain price point.
 No one will fail to see you when you are wearing this high visibility jacket.
 It even has a removable hi-viz triangle on the back.
-You can replace the triangle with an even more high-viz triangle, their award-wining Proviz Triviz Red (Red Dot Design Award Winner 2013), which is basically a flashing triangular light for the back of your jacket (or your backpack).
+You can replace the triangle with an even more high-viz triangle, their award-wining Proviz Triviz Red (Red Dot Design Award Winner), which is basically a flashing triangular light for the back of your jacket (or your backpack).

 This cheerful jackets comes in men’s and women’s fit, and in a lot of bright colors.
 It sports large pockets, reflective piping, patches, zippers and lettering.
 It is not recommended for cycling in very hot weather.
 But its fleecy collar makes it your friend in cool weather!
 This jacket was ranked no. 1 high visibility jacket by Road.cc.

 This bright jacket would also be ideal for nighttime walks, or simply crossing the road on a dark night.
 And it is often really cheap!

 Other Posts that May be Useful for You for Cold Weather Cycling